NextGenTechBar/Web-App/README.md

 A - AngularJS
 N - Node.js

-The project is aiming for a deadline of the end of the year.
 Proper documentation will be maintained and retroactively fixed for learning purposes within and outside of the NGTB
 - [x] Draft the web app layout
 - [x] Create the HTML document for the app
 - [x] Format the Web App with Angular
 - [x] \(Optional) Use bootstrap to simplify formatting
 - [x] Structure the Database
-- [ ] Populate the database with test info
+- [x] Populate the database with test info
 - [x] Create a Node module for fetching info from the database
 - [x] Write the Express middleware to route incoming requests
-- [ ] Write the Express code to respond with json data from search info
+- [x] Write the Express code to respond with json data from search info
-- [ ] Write the client side code to sent requests to the back-end when the User searches
+- [x] Write the client side code to sent requests to the back-end when the User searches
-- [ ] Create an HTML/Angular module to display when a response is recieved
+- [x] Create an HTML/Angular module to display when a response is recieved
-- [ ] Write Angular controller to populate results
+- [x] Write Angular controller to populate results
-- [ ] Deploy
+- [ ] Deploy (Waiting on Pi for this project and Daniel's sonar server)